 People with certain sleep disorders may find that taking Modafinil is helpful for their condition.
 However, mixing modafinil and alcohol may cause a range of serious interactions.
 Some people may develop an increased tolerance for alcohol.
 Others may experience blackouts.
+If you are struggling with problems due to mixing Modafinil and alcohol, contact our Modafinil addiction treatment program today.

 Side Effects of Modafinil